A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry

-Let us formulate the following Corollary of Proposition~A. \proclaim{Corollary} {\it Under the Conditions of Theorem~4 the set of the points $T$ for which $(n,T)$ is in the low temperature region is an interval $(0,T_n)$ for all $n\ge0$.
-The inductive hypotheses $K_1(n)$, $K_2(n)$, $K_3(n)$ and $K_4(n)$ hold for all $T\in (0,T_n)$.} \endproclaim \demo {Proof of the Corollary} The Corollary simply follows from Proposition~A by means of induction with respect to $n$.
+{\bf Proof of the Corollary.}\/ The Corollary simply follows from Proposition~A by means of induction with respect to $n$.
 In this induction we assume the statement of the Corollary for a fixed $n$ together with the assumption that $\beta_n(T)$ is monotone increasing in the variable $T$ for $0<T<T_n$.
 The Corollary and the additional assumption hold for $n=N$ with $T_N=c_0A_0/2$.
-If properties $K_1(n)$, $K_2(n)$, $K_3(n)$ and $K_4(n)$ hold for $n$, then because of Property~$K_1(n)$ the function $M)_n(T)$ is monotone decreasing and $\beta_{n+1}(T)$ is monotone increasing in the variable~$T$.
-Then $T_{n+1}=\min(T_n,\max(T\: \beta_{n+1}(T)<\eta))$, and by Proposition~A the statements of the Corollary hold for $n+1$. \enddemo
+If properties $K_1(n)$, $K_2(n)$, $K_3(n)$ and $K_4(n)$ hold for $n$, then because of Property~$K_1(n)$ the function $M_n(T)$ is monotone decreasing and $\beta_{n+1}(T)$ is monotone increasing in the variable~$T$.
+Then $T_{n+1}=\min(T_n,\max(T\colon \beta_{n+1}(T)<\eta))$, and by Proposition~A the statements of the Corollary hold for $n+1$.